-Koye was also currently instructed on an $80 million aircraft redelivery dispute due for trial in Trinity term 2016.
-The case raises several interesting issues arising from an alleged failure to properly redeliver two Airbus A340s aircraft.
-The case however settled shortly before trial.
+Koye was also instructed on an $80 million aircraft redelivery dispute due for trial in Trinity term 2016.
+The case raised several interesting issues arising from an alleged failure to properly redeliver two Airbus A340s aircraft.
+The case settled shortly before trial.

 He was involved (assisting Tim Marland) in Foster v Action Aviation EWCA Civ 1368.
 The case concerned the sale and purchase of an SJ30 aircraft, and raised issues on agency and fraudulent misrepresentation.

 Koye has also recently been instructed by for airlines in several matters concerning flight tickets purchased at erroneously low published fares, which were cancelled by the respective airlines upon discovery of the mistaken fares.
 The cases raise interesting issues as to whether those contracts were void for unilateral mistake.

 Koye has a developing insurance practice, and has most recently advised on the following: